smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

     ![Select source tab with values selected for the MongoDB server.](media/dmsselectsource.png "MongoDB to Azure Database for CosmosDB - Select source")

     > **Note:** If you face any issue while connecting to the source DB.
-Please run the following commands in **Cloudshell connected to build agent VM**.
+Please run the following commands in **CloudShell connected to build agent VM**.
 You can use the **Command to Connect to Build Agent VM**, which is given on lab environment details page.

     ```bash
     sudo apt install mongodb-server